Information Association for Language Model Updating by Mitigating LM-Logical Discrepancy: Experiments

 \subsection{Training Details}

-\paragraph{Self Update Data Creation} For each news article, we prompt the MixInst to generate instruction-response pairs.
-We didn't use the prompt in Section~\ref{sec:eval_data} for GPT-4 due to two reasons.
-Firstly, the prompt is overly complex for a basic instruction-following model.
-Secondly, due to our limitation on the maximum token length, which includes both the prompt and the generated outputs (capped at 1,024 tokens), simultaneously generating instructions with responses resulted in a very low number of pairs per news article (typically 1-2 pairs).
-As a result, we prompt the MixInst in two steps.
-In the first step, we only generate instructions with a simple prompt: \begin{quote} Generate questions related to the facts in the following information. \{News Article\} \end{quote} We don't require the model to generate a specific number of questions and simply collect all the questions generated in one pass.
-This results in 286 questions in total.
-Then we prompt MixInst to answer each generated question and collect the responses with the following prompt: \begin{quote} Answer the question based on the facts from the input. \{Question\} \{News Article\} \end{quote}
+\textbf{Self Prompting for Data Creation} For each news article or Wikipedia paragraph, we prompt the Base model to generate QA pairs.
+We didn't use the same prompt for GPT-4 as in Section~\ref{sec:eval_data} to generate these pairs due to two reasons.
+Firstly, the prompt is overly complex for a 7B instruction-following model.
+Secondly, due to the limitation on maximum token length on our computational infrastructure which is capped at 1,024 tokens including both the prompt and the generated outputs, simultaneously generating instructions with responses can result in many truncated outputs.
+We therefore prompt the Base model in two steps: only questions are generated in the first step, and the Base model is prompted to answer each generated question in the second step.
+The prompts used are presented in Appendix~\ref{app:prompts}.

-We also collect a set of unrelated pairs.
-Although it is also possible to directly sample such pairs from the model, it costs extra time and may suffer from the lack of diversity in instructions.
-In practice, we simply used a part of the excluded instruction-response pairs from Dolly as unrelated pairs.
-Note that although the subset is not sampled from the model, the overall self-update procedure still requires no human involvement since this subset is fixed and prepared in advance.
+\textbf{Continual Fine-tuning} As shown in Figure~\ref{fig:pipeline}, models are trained from multiple sources of data in the information updating phase, including the updating corpus, the replay corpus and the updating QA pairs.
+Some baselines use different combinations of these corpora as will be specified in Section~\ref{exp:methods}.
+During training, we sample examples from multiple sources with equal probabilities.

-\paragraph{Information Update Training} All the models are trained with a maximum token length of 1024 and batch size of 8.
-We stop the finetuning when the models achieves over 98\% token prediction accuracy on the training data.\footnote{We examine the accuracy every 250 steps.} We choose this criteria to monitor the training, because during information update we hope the model to be precise and remember all the information.
+\textbf{Sub-sampling Replay Corpus} It is not efficient to repetitively train on the entire replay corpus every time we perform information updating.
+In Section~\ref{exp:add}, we investigate the relationship between replay corpus sizes and forgetting phenomenon by using a series of subsets with varying numbers of examples.
+For the results reported in Section~\ref{exp:main}, we use the full corpus.